 We’ve talked about dating a wee bit on here, but something we’ve never talked about is dating at the office.
-(Disclosure: This author has no experience with it personally — and as a newlywed, we hopefully never will).
-Still, it happens frequently — a 2003 study by the American Management Association found that two-thirds of managers and executives say it’s okay to date someone at the office, and 30% have done so.
+(Disclosure: This author has no experience with it personally).
+Still, it happens frequently — a study by the American Management Association found that two-thirds of managers and executives say it’s okay to date someone at the office, and 30% have done so.
 We’ve certainly known (and respected) folks who dated people at the office — in fact, a lot of those people wound up marrying that co-worker.
 So what are the rules for dating a co-worker with dignity?

 We thought we’d throw some suggestions for the single ladies amongst us — readers, please chime in.